Tex Ritter: Television

 When television began to compete with movies for American audiences, Ritter began to make appearances on the new medium following 71 straight movie appearances.
 In 1953, he began performing on Town Hall Party on radio and television in Los Angeles.
 In 1957, he co-hosted Ranch Party, a syndicated version of the show.
 He made his national TV debut in 1955 on ABC-TV's Ozark Jubilee and was one of five rotating hosts for its 1961 NBC-TV spin-off, Five Star Jubilee.

 Later work

 Ritter became one of the founding members of the Country Music Association in Nashville, Tennessee, and spearheaded the effort to build the Country Music Hall of Fame and Museum into which he was inducted in 1964.

 He moved to Nashville in 1965 and began working for radio station WSM and the Grand Ole Opry, earning a lifetime membership in the latter in 1970.

+Ritter provided the voice of Big Al in Disney's Country Bear Jamboree, which opened in 1971 at the Magic Kingdom.
+Big Al sung Tex Ritter's "Blood on the Saddle", which became an iconic and beloved moment in the show.
+The attraction would later open in 1972 at Disneyland and in 1983 at Tokyo Disneyland.
+While the Disneyland and Magic Kingdom versions of the original Jamboree would close in 1985 and 2024 respectively (Disneyland's being replaced by the Vacation Jamboree which closed in 2001, and Magic Kingdom's being replaced by the Musical Jamboree which still operates today), Ritter's performance as Big Al can still be heard in Tokyo to this day.